-- is disabled and has specific additional needs or has special educational needs (see 2.3 below); - is living in a known domestic abuse situation; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is affected by known parental substance misuse or adult mental health problems; - is at risk of fabricated or induced illness; - is a young carer; - is an asylum seeker; - has returned home to their family from care; - is frequently missing/goes missing from care or home; - is misusing drugs or alcohol; - is at risk of modern slavery, trafficking or exploitation; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child (see 2.4 below); - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan).
+See 2.4 below; - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse or adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child.
+See 2.6 below; - is persistently absent from education, including persistent absences for part of the school day; - is at risk of fabricated or induced illness; - is an asylum seeker; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse and/or neglect; - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.